 Q: What type of institutions does COE accredit?

 A: The Council on Occupational Education accredits post-secondary occupational institutions that offer certificate, diploma, or applied associate degree programs.
-These institutions include public technical colleges, private career colleges (both for-profit and not-for-profit), federal institutions including Army, Navy, and Department of Defense institutions, and Job Corps Centers.
+These institutions include public technical colleges, private career colleges (both for-profit and not-for-profit), federal institutions including Army, Navy, and Department of Defense institutions, Job Corps Centers, Registered Apprenticeship Programs, and ERISA Training Institutes.
 The Council also accredits institutions that offer distance education programs, though limits are placed on these activities (see the following eligibility requirements below).

 Q: What are the eligibility requirements for candidacy with COE?

 A: To be eligible to be considered by the Commission for candidate for accreditation (pre-accreditation status), an institution must:

 Offer associate degree and/or non-degree postsecondary instruction exclusively in career and technical education at all campuses.

 Have produced a graduate from the longest program offered by the institution where the graduate has completed 100 percent of the program’s required hours at the institution (no hours transferred in and no CLEP hours awarded).